 The Trevi Fountain is an incredible water based sculpture.
 Giuseppe Pannini built the fountain just three centuries ago.

 THE SPANISH STEPS AND THE BARCACCIA

 The small fountain made by Bernini and his father called “Barcaccia” (ugly boat in Italian), that stands in front of the incredible Spanish Steps is another example of modern Rome due to its origin (also built only three centuries ago).

 Finally, the last thing that I recommend visiting during your first day in Rome is:

-The best preserved ancient Roman temple in the world probably, the Pantheon, with its granite columns that are originals from the II century AD, or its incredible dome with the hole at the top (named “oculus”), that was the largest dome in Rome till that one in St. Peter’s.
-So, do you need other suggestions to have the will to come here in Rome?
+The best preserved ancient Roman temple in the world is probably the Pantheon, with its granite columns that are originals from the II century AD, and with its incredible dome with a hole at the top (named “oculus” or eye).
+This was the largest dome in Rome till the one in St. Peter’s was built.
+So, are you excited to come visit Rome?

 I am a local Tour Guide in Rome with a strong passion for the city where I was born and where I studied.
 I’m working for Eyes of Rome that provides only private and demi private tours to enjoy Rome and its treasures.
 You can find me on my FB Page, my Google Plus profile and my Instagram.